 More information on the CAA's approach towards the enforcement of the prohibitions and how to complain to the CAA about anti-competitive conduct is available in the following CAA documents.

-In enforcing the Competition Act, for the time being the CAA will also adopt the relevant guidelines published by the OFT.
+In enforcing the Competition Act, for the time being the CAA has adopted the relevant guidelines published by the Office of Fair Trading (OFT).
 These are available on the OFT website.

 Enterprise Act 2002